BNasmith/bnasmith.github.io/index.markdown

 In the university context, I've taught physics of the space environment, classical mechanics, basic optics, basic algebra, modern physics, and quantum mechanics.
 I plan to share some of my notes on these topics here from time to time.
 I also plan to share some thoughts on teaching in general, technology in learning, and the audio of any future theology talks I have a chance to give.

 If you read anything here that sparks your interested I’d be glad to hear from you.
+I'm available at BNasmith@pm.me.